Thursday, January 19, 2012

 The view of the movie really represents the time its truly trying to portray.
 The quality is grainy but not all in any ill-placed way.
 It adds to those times.
 The way the characters all interact and dress fueling everything.
 The soundtrack during St. Elmo's Fire being up to score with the times the movie is trying to have also is very lovely.
 What stands out best for the film is its strong use of relationship interactions and the idea it sets out to confront the issue of aimless youths.

 Recommended well enough for watchers that enjoy seeing those movies of friendships changing as time goes.
-All added with ocassional romantic entanglements.
+All added with occasional romantic entanglements.

 Genre: Young Adult, Friendships, Romance